About our Faculty & Staff

 Virginia School of Osteopathic Medicine in 2003 and proceeded to complete her internship year at Cuyahoga Falls General Hospital in Cuyahoga Falls, Ohio, and her residency training at Cleveland Clinic South Pointe Hospital in Warrensville Heights, Ohio.
 Following graduation, she worked as an Emergency Medicine physician at Cuyahoga Falls General Hospital and South Pointe Hospital, as well as a Flight Physician on Metro Health System Life Flight before moving to Morgantown, WV, and beginning employment at Monongalia Health System (the parent company of Mon General Hospital).

 As Director of Medical Education for the residency program, Dr. Edwards will utilize her passion for the development and advancement of high quality physicians and the continual improvement of patient care to help residents plan for the future of healthcare.
-Dr. Edwards is a member of the American Osteopathic Association, American College of Osteopathic Emergency Physicians and American College of Physician Executives.
+Dr. Edwards is a member of the American Osteopathic Association, American College of Osteopathic Emergency Physicians and Association of Osteopathic Directors and Medical Educators.

 Stephen M. Neal, DO, is the Medical/Clinical Director of the Department of Psychiatry and Counseling at Cornerstone Care, where he specializes in General Adult and Child/Adolescent Psychiatry.
-He graduated from Lake Erie College of Osteopathic Medicine in Erie, Pennsylvania, and his internship year at Mercy Hospital in Pittsburgh.
-He continued his post-graduate training in Morgantown with a residency at Chestnut Ridge Hospital at West Virginia University, followed by a fellowship in Child and Adolescent Behavior at WVU.
+He graduated from Lake Erie College of Osteopathic Medicine (LECOM) in Erie, Pennsylvania, and completed his internship year at Mercy Hospital in Pittsburgh.
+He continued his post-graduate residency training in Morgantown at Chestnut Ridge Hospital at West Virginia University, followed by a fellowship in Child and Adolescent Behavior at WVU.

-Dr. Neal is a key member of the program steering committee and of the Continuity of Care Clinic at the Primary Care Center of Mount Morris.
-He feels that the Cornerstone Care residency program offers a unique experience for anyone interested in becoming a primary care physician who wishes to focus on practicing in the outpatient setting.
+Dr. Neal is a key member of the Medical Education Committee and of the Continuity of Care Clinic at the Primary Care Center of Mount Morris.
+He feels that the Cornerstone Care Family Medicine Residency Program offers a unique experience for residents interested in becoming a primary care physician who wishes to focus on practicing in the outpatient setting.
 He will provide the residents with an opportunity to gain a strong foundation and competency to treat psychiatric issues.

 is our Residency Coordinator